aquanauts/streaming_interview/README.md

 Weather samples have the following keys:
 * `type` - The message type, as a string. "sample" for weather samples
 * `stationName` - A human-readable string identifying the weather station
 * `timestamp` - A UTC millisecond precision timestamp representing when the sample was taken, as an integer number.
-This timestamp is guaranteed never to decrease in subsequent samples.
+This timestamp is guaranteed to increase in subsequent samples.
 The sample below represents `Jan 1, 2023 12:00:00 AM GMT`
 * `temperature` - The floating point Fahrenheit temperature

 ##### Example message